Table of Contents

 Keeping track of mobile traffic can indicate the following:

-Mobile-Friendliness Issues: Google prefers mobile-friendly sites in its mobile search results.
+Mobile-friendliness issues: Google prefers mobile-friendly sites in its mobile search results.
 If mobile traffic remains static (even as overall traffic increases), it might indicate issues with mobile friendliness.

 There are two key SEO metrics to track here: mobile traffic and mobile rankings.
 Here’s how to do it with AgencyAnalytics: